John-McPherson/Python-Essentials-Portfolio-Project/TESTING.md

 13. The delete content function was causing errors when it the run application again choice was made after deletion.
 This was fixed in commit [633bf1](https://github.com/John-McPherson/Python-Essentials-Portfolio-Project/commit/633bf145635bf83962da59f74fd3cf87e74219f2).

 14. Some functions would cause the system to crash when the user inputted a float.
 This was fixed in commit [ee1c67](https://github.com/John-McPherson/Python-Essentials-Portfolio-Project/commit/ee1c6769879fb97fa0e2f3e933e36ca600d0e0ef).

+15. If the user quit between the add book function and restock function when the application was run again it would throw up a divide by zero error and quit the application.
+This meant that the user would then have to manually delete the data from the google sheet to allow the application to work again.
+This was fixed in commit [338b5c](https://github.com/John-McPherson/Python-Essentials-Portfolio-Project/commit/338b5c80fdf19f0e45f36e857a9ebdfdc8fc67ba).